|

 equivalent, they share a time-shift or phase-lag component.
 That is, they all upset the

+body's circadian clock.
 Phase lag.
 In the case of flu, a virus causes the main damage.
 Yet while fighting the virus,

 the body is likely to stop tracking its normal dayparts.
 As with narcolepsy, when timekeeping goes awry,